alefore/weblog/ten-years-of-edge.md

 In fact, in software you often reach a point where extra brevity complicates things.

-One way I think about it is:
-the implementation should reflect your thought process explicitly;
-rather than only its conclusions.
-Stripping away the thought process makes the software less malleable.

 It bears saying it explicitly: just because some expression is shorter (by whatever metric) doesn't mean it's simpler.

 This has obvious non-controversial implications:

-* Define appropriately named constants;
-  rather than using magic values directly.
+* Define appropriately named constants, rather than using magic values directly.

 * Add `const` annotations to relevant class methods.